greg-raven/Impeachment-Chronicles/_posts/2017-02-24-time-for-media-to-dig-in-hard.md

 ---
-title: 'Time for media to dig in hard'
+title: "Time for media to dig in hard"
 layout: post
 author:
 - Rob Reiner